-As a new student in the Jackson School, your upcoming career may seem far away.
-Follow the guide below by exploring introductory courses and career options, gaining some experience in research or industry, and finally emerging into the world of geosciences.
+As a new or continuing student in the Jackson School, graduation and your upcoming career may seem far away.
+The guide below is provided to help you begin the exploratory process in the geosciences followed by understanding various career options, gaining some experience & skills, and finally emerging into your profession.

-- Occupational Outlook Handbook – Learn what they do, how to become one, job outlook, and similar occupations
+- Occupational Outlook Handbook – Learn about various careers and jobs, how to develop skills and experience, job outlook, and similar occupations

 - ONET – Browse by job family to compare work tasks, skills, education, training, and credentials

 Test and evaluate your career options with internships.
-Internships have numerous benefits and are highly encouraged.
-Jackson School students find summer internships in research programs, national parks, government agencies and in various industries.
-Internships can help you learn about your field of interest, gain real-world work experience, narrow down your career interests, learn important professional skills.
+Internships have numerous benefits and are highly encouraged to enhance needed skills to succeed in the workplace.
+Jackson School students find summer internships in research programs, national parks, and many other opportunities.
+Internships can help you learn about your field of interest, gain real-world work experience, narrow down your career interests and learn important professional skills.
 Many companies like to hire interns for full-time positions, so think of an internship as an extended try-out for future employment.
-Visit the JSG Career Services for help finding and applying for internships.
+Our office is happy to help with how to find and apply for internships

 Internships Held By JSG Students

-- Intern for the Texas Commission on Environmental Quality
+- Intern – Texas Commission on Environmental Quality (Mickey Leland Internship)

-- Interpretation Intern for The Student Conservation Association
+- Interpreter Intern – The Student Conservation Association

 What Attributes Are Employers Looking For In JSG Candidates?